 Robert S. Hamada is the Edward Eagle Brown Distinguished Service Professor of Finance Emeritus at the University of Chicago Booth School of Business.
-Hamada served as dean of the Chicago Booth from 1993 until 2001; deputy dean for the faculty from 1985 until 1990; and director of the Center of Research for Security Prices (CRSP) from 1980-85.
+Hamada served as dean of Chicago Booth from 1993 to 2001; deputy dean for the faculty from 1985 to 1990; and director of the Center of Research for Security Prices (CRSP) from 1980 to 1985.
 Hamada has held numerous titles at the school, including instructor of finance; assistant professor of finance; associate professor of finance; professor of finance; Edward Eagle Brown Professor of Finance; and Edward Eagle Brown Distinguished Service Professor of Finance.

 Hamada has been a member of the faculty of the University of Chicago since 1966.
-He holds bachelor’s degree in chemical engineering from Yale University, and a master of science in industrial management and PhD in finance, both from the Sloan School of Management at Massachusetts Institute of Technology.
+He has a bachelor’s degree in chemical engineering from Yale University, and a master of science in industrial management and PhD in finance, both from the Sloan School of Management at Massachusetts Institute of Technology.

 He is the former associate editor of the Journal of Finance, Journal of Financial and Quantitative Analysis, and Journal of Applied Corporate Finance; and former consulting editor in finance, Scott, Foresman & Co.
 He received the McKinsey Award for Excellence in Teaching, 1981.

 “Differential Taxes and the Structure of Equilibrium Rates of Return: Managerial Implications and Remaining Conundrums,” Advances in Financial Planning and Forecasting, vol. II, (1986).

 With Myron Scholes, "Taxes and Corporate Financial Management," in Altman and Subrahmanyan, eds., Recent Advances in Corporate Finance (Irwin Press, 1985).